Zasimovich/AWS_Lambda_notify_from_SNS_to_Slack/README.md

-This Python code send notification to Slack about AWS SecurityGroup changes for list of events:
+This Python code send notification to Slack about AWS SecurityGroup changes for list of CloudWatch Rule events:
 ```
     "eventName": [
       "CreateSecurityGroup",